Some turkeys are not gluten-free. Always check the ingredient list! If you are unsure, call the manufacturer and ask questions.

 Cultivating an attitude of gratitude takes a bit of work and practice.
-At first you may feel uncomfortable or awkward doing it.
+At first, you may feel uncomfortable or awkward doing it.
 You may be wobbly and unsteady, just like taking your first steps or your first attempt at riding a bike.
 You might even find it emotionally painful - you know - kind of like those muscles you didn’t know you had until after raking the lawn.
 Like any skill or activity, the more we do it, the better we get.
 It is best to start slow and work your way up.

 Dr. Emmons suggests these exercises to get started.
 Please be sure to click the links for a more detailed description of these exercises and the reasons why they work:

 - Count your Blessings: Regularly make mental notes of your blessings - no need to write them down.
 Do it first thing in the morning or before going to sleep.
-Ask yourself,“What am I grateful for today?”z
+Ask yourself, “What am I grateful for today?”z

 - Three Good Things: For a minimum of one week, write down three things that went well each day.
 Small or large events - it doesn’t matter.
-A tangible, written paper trail is important.
+A tangible, written paper trail is essential.
 In detail, explain why things went well.
 Capture how you felt at the time and how you felt when remembering the event.
 Share your thoughts about what caused the event.
 If you happen to focus on negative feelings - shift focus toward the good events and those positive feelings.

-- Gratitude Letter: Write a letter to someone who did something for which you are grateful but you’ve not fully shared your gratitude.
+- Gratitude Letter: Write a letter to someone who did something for which you are grateful, but you’ve not fully shared your gratitude.
 It’s best if this person is still alive - someone you can meet face-to-face.
 When you meet, read them the letter.
 Take note of their reaction as well as your reaction.
 Together, discuss your feelings about the letter.

-- Savoring Walk: For a minimum of one week, go for a 20 minute walk.
+- Savoring Walk: For a minimum of one week, go for a 20-minute walk.
 Take a different route each day.
 During this time, notice as many positive things as you can - sights, sounds, smells, and touches.
 As you notice something, pause a moment and understand why it’s pleasurable to you.

-- Keep a Gratitude Journal: This is similar to Three Good Things above, but more in depth.
+- Keep a Gratitude Journal: This is similar to Three Good Things above but more in-depth.
 Evidence shows journalling one to three times per week elevates happiness better than daily writing.
 For a minimum of two weeks - at least once a week for 15 minutes, describe up to five things for which you feel grateful.

 Some people find they do better when surrounded by others - like having a workout partner(s).
 Participating with another person or a group of people inspires and motivates them to continue.